nanopb/nanopb/docs/reference.md

 other mechanisms, as they affect the whole generation:

 * `--c-style`: Modify symbol names to better match C naming conventions.
+* `--custom-style`: Modify symbol names by providing your own styler implementation.
 * `--no-timestamp`: Do not add timestamp to generated files.
 * `--strip-path`: Remove relative path from generated `#include` directives.
 * `--cpp-descriptors`: Generate extra convenience definitions for use from C++